Excimer laser trabeculostomy

 Excimer laser trabeculostomy (ELT) is a procedure to create holes in the trabecular meshwork to reduce intraocular pressure.
 It uses a XeCl 308 nm excimer laser.
-It is considered a minimally invasive glaucoma surgeries, and was described in 1987 by Dr. Michael Berlin.
+It is considered a minimally invasive glaucoma surgeries, and was first described in 1987 by Michael Berlin.

+Alternative treatments for glaucoma include mechanical drilling, thermal lasers, thermal cauterisation, and tube implants.
+However, these approaches typically disrupt the eye tissue enough to cause inflammation which often outweighs the benefit of the procedure.
+Excimer laser trabeculostomy uses cold lasers which reduces tissue fibrosis otherwise caused by excimer lasers.
+A 2020 review of 8 studies found the procedure reduced intraocular pressure by 20-40% and generally had favourable outcomes for reducing glaucoma medication needs.